joagre/ratatoskr/ideas/r.md

 is a purpose-built language and Virtual Machine (VM) that boast a high degree of generality, adaptable to a wide range of applications.

-Satie owes much to the great people behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/) programming languages (and all people standing behind [and beside] them).
+Satie owes much to the people behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/) programming languages (and all people standing behind [and beside] them).